BESteffen82/etch-a-sketch/README.md

 Created as part of The Odin Project curriculum.

-Built using HTML, CSS, and Vanilla JS.
+Built using HTML, CSS, and JS.

 <strong>Outcome of this project:</strong>